L-Lewis/dsc-4-48-02-deep-generative-models-online-ds-ft-011419/README.md

 You will be able to:
 - Understand the difference between discriminative and generative modeling techniques
 - Describe the key research and development areas for deep generative models
-- PRovide real world examples of deep generative models for image/audio/text generation
+- Provide real world examples of deep generative models for image/audio/text generation

 ## What are Generative Models ?